About Duckfat

 It should matter to everyone—where your food comes from.
 For Rob and Nancy, there is no question about it.
 The ingredients they use are as local as possible.
 They have built their business on prevalent and available products in a close proximity to their restaurants.

-• Duckfat ducks are all raised cage-free in Hudson Valley in the Catskill Mountains of Ferndale, New York.
+Duckfat ducks are all raised cage-free in Hudson Valley in the Catskill Mountains of Ferndale, New York.
 Every duck is raised with care and processed on site.
-Duckfat’s eggs are raised in midcoast Maine at Black Earth Forest Farm in Wiscasset.
+Duckfat’s eggs are raised at Community Harvest in Unity, Maine.

 Footprint